How do I book an appointment at Painted Lotus Studios?

 Is it true you can’t have an epidural if you have a lower back tattoo?

 - Some people believe that pigment (especially older ink) can contain materials that would infect or cause damage to the inside of the spine (which will be injected with a small bit of tattooed skin when administering the drugs).
 Some people also believe that it is too risky to do the procedure if they cannot properly find the lumbar because of ink obscuration.
 All in all though, this is generally considered an urban legend.

 Can I donate blood if I have a tattoo?

-- Depending on the location you’re in, some clinics will make you wait 6 months to a year after having a tattoo or piercing done.
+- Depending on the location you’re in, some clinics will make you wait 6 months to a year after having a tattoo done.
 This is to allow any possible blood borne pathogens that you can get (from unclean tattoo shops- do your research!) to incubate enough that they are visible on blood tests.
 Call your local donation clinic to ask about their policy.

 Does a tattoo restrict physical activity?

 - It shouldn’t.
 Some people find the tattoo is a little sore for a few days afterwards which may cause some restrictions but other than that you should be perfectly normal.
 Be aware that rubbing clothes from physical activity can damage the tattoo while it’s healing.